Getting Started with OPEA¶

 In Storage, set the size to 100 GiB.

-Select Launch instance to launch your virtual server.
+Select Launch instance to launch the virtual server.
 A Success banner confirms the launch.

-Step 2: Connect and Configure Your Virtual Server
+Step 2: Connect and Configure the Virtual Server

-Select Connect, and connect using your preferred connection method.
+Select Connect, and connect using the preferred connection method.

 Search for Security Groups in the search bar and select the security group used when creating the instance.